 1986 - 19 Greentree Lane, Chester NY.
 Not a Paul Rudolph design.
 Features a helipad.
 Sold to Susan Jessup.
 Sold in 1995 to Tina B. Carver and Eugene Podhurst.
 Sold in 1999 to David H. and Melan Vitali.
 Remodeled and expanded in 2001.

 For sale 2014-2022, advertised as a Paul Rudolph design for the Dow family, based claims by the owner and the realtor listings.
-We found no evidence to support these claim whatsoever, and the owner declined through the listing agent to produce any.
+We found no evidence to support this claim, and the owner declined through the listing agent to produce any.
 Sold at auction around 2020, and was put back on the market in 2022.

-1987 - The Colonnade Condos for Pontiac Land Private Ltd., Singapore.
-Commissioned 1980.
+1987 - The Colonnade Condos for Pontiac Land Private Limited, Singapore.
+Commissioned in 1980.
 Interior photos by Peter Aaron/ESTO.
-Consists of 90 condominium units on "28 stories" because the entire structure is on pillars and does not begin on ground level.
-There are 27 simplex (one level) 3 bedroom units at 3600sf, 30 duplex level three bedroom units at 3900sf, 29 duplex level two bedroom units with study at 2800 sf, four penthouses on the top of the building, three being around 7000sf, and one super penthouse of 3 stories close to 12,600 sf that hovers over a roof garden that includes a private pool.
+Consists of 90 condo units on "28 stories" because the entire structure is on pillars and does not begin on ground level.
+There are 27 one level 3-bedroom units at 3600sf, 30 duplex level three bedroom units at 3900sf, 29 duplex level two bedroom units with study at 2800 sf, four penthouses on the top of the building, three around 7000sf, and one super penthouse of 3 stories close to 12,600 sf that hovers over a roof garden that includes a private pool.
 All the above configurations include a maids room typical for Singapore but does not count as a bedroom.

 1989 - The Maurits (Mark) and Claire Edersheim Renovation, 862 Fenimore Road, Larchmont NY.
 Original house built around 1956.
 Renovated several times by Rudolph up to a total of 6500 sf.
 Sold in 2010 to Joseph Viju.